How to Protect Your Peace This Holiday Season

 FACT: Eating disorders are a biopsychosocial (biological, psychological, social), which means we cannot usually pinpoint the specific cause for the onset of the disorder.
 That being said, eating disorders can run in families – this does not mean parents cause the eating disorder.
 Parents play a critical role in the treatment and recovery process, especially for children and adolescents.

-Despite common belief, a person affected by an eating disorder does not choose their illness nor can decide when to “just stop.”
+FACT: Despite common belief, a person affected by an eating disorder does not choose their illness nor can decide when to “just stop.”
 Some may choose to adopt a healthier lifestyle by eating more nutritious food and engaging in exercise, however, this can quickly escalate to behaviors that are unhealthy and life-threatening.
 Biological factors (genetics), psychological factors (body image, depression, perfectionism), and social factors (social media, messages from others) and the interplay between them are the strongest contributors to eating disorders.
 No one wakes up one day and chooses to have an eating disorder.

 FACT: Yes, people struggling with an eating disorder have a difficult relationship with food, but it extends beyond just food and calories.
 Other common behaviors include purging (self-induced vomiting, laxative use, diet pills, etc.) and over-exercising.
 At its core, those struggling with an eating disorder over evaluate their shape and weight and use these behaviors to gain control.
 As the disorder progresses, these same behaviors can also be used to control other psychological concerns such as anxiety, OCD, depression, perfectionism, and emotion regulation.
 In other words, treating eating disorders can be challenging and requires a full treatment team; it is not as simple as “just eat more.”